Peter Koslowski

 Peter Koslowski (2 October 1952 - 15 May 2012) was a professor of philosophy who specialized in the philosophy of management and organisation and the history of modern philosophy at the Vrije Universiteit Amsterdam (VU University Amsterdam).

 Biography

-He was born in Göttingen, Germany, in 1952, and studied at the University of Tübingen, the University of Munich, and Virginia Tech.
-He earned his doctorate in philosophy (Dr. phil.) in 1979 and his master's degree in economics (Dipl.-Volkswirt) 1980 (both University of Munich).
+He was born in Göttingen, Germany, in 1952, and studied at the University of Tübingen, LMU Munich, and Virginia Tech.
+He earned his doctorate in philosophy (Dr. phil.) in 1979 and his master's degree in economics (Dipl.-Volkswirt) 1980 (both LMU Munich).